BigsonLvrocha/burguer-place-api/README.md

-# Burguer
+# Burguerplace api

 ## Description

-Repository for a serverless application to practice
+Repository for a serverless application to practice coding skills

 ## Installation